beidemichael/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 1-hello_you - script that prints hello user, where user is the current Linux user.
 0-alias - Create a script that creates an alias.
 5-local_variables - script that lists all local variables and environment variables, and functions.
+13-print_float - script that prints a number with two decimal places, followed by a new line.